tinamayswinkels/sbe/_projects/melton-cc---bridge-road-hockey-pavilion.md

 ---

 A sports pavilion for Athletics and Hockey facilities at the Bridge Road Recreation Reserve.
-In partnership with key

-stakeholders, the City of Melton intends to deliver a pavilion to compliment and provide supporting infrastructure and

-amenities to planned Athletics Track & Field facilities and Hockey facilities.
+In partnership with key stakeholders, the City of Melton intends to deliver a pavilion to compliment and provide supporting infrastructure and amenities to planned Athletics Track & Field facilities and Hockey facilities.

-The buildings to be delivered are;
+The buildings delivered:

-- A pavilion to provide for changing room facilities for Athletics and Hockey, umpires rooms, first aid, DDA

-facilities, social space with views to sports surfaces, kitchen facilities, public toilets, storage, and multipurpose
+* A pavilion to provide for changing room facilities for Athletics and Hockey, umpires rooms, first aid, DDA facilities, social space with views to sports surfaces, kitchen facilities, public toilets, storage, and multipurpose internal space.

-internal space.

-- A separate secure storage facility to house athletics and hockey equipment, and associated operational plant.
+* A separate secure storage facility to house athletics and hockey equipment, and associated operational plant.

 Site of Project Works

-Location – Bridge Road, Toolern VIC 3338
+Location –&nbsp; VIC 3338

 Address – LOT: Z PS 713313D